 “It’s not like having a broken leg as people cannot see how unwell you feel”

 You may wish to show to people the 10 minute online video on the Sleepydust website (www.sleepydust.net) which is designed to help family and friends understand.
-This is listed in Part 1 of our ‘Information and Resources’ guide.
-Remember that no one person will be affected in exactly the same way.

 |